nafSadh/notes/intvw.md

 > Here some articles, guides and resources on résumé.

 - Joel on [Getting Your Résumé Read](https://www.joelonsoftware.com/2004/01/26/getting-your-resume-read/)
-- Both `cracking-ci` and `pi-exposed` have very good sections on resume.
+- Both *Cracking-CI* and *PI-Exposed* have very good sections on resume.
 Look at them.